The scanner finished its third sweep and chimed.

 "Asymmetrical synergy drills.
 Simulated Rupture Zone.
 Shifting terrain, controlled hostiles.
 We want to see whether your survival instincts hold up when the floor isn't on your side."

-Kikaru stepped out from the shadow of the transport crate.
+Kikaru stepped out from its shadow.

 "Pairs," Elara said.
 "Mitsurugi.
 Mercer.
 Find the biological nexus.
 Move out."